AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/immutable-files.md

 The layout doesn't prevent you from altering their behavior and overriding any changes you need.
 Instead of you changing these files, you'll overlay your own file that supersedes the original.

-This also allows you to be reassured that when AMS patches the dispatchers with the latest fixes and security enhancements, they won't alter your files.
+This also allows you to be reassured that when AMS patches the Dispatchers with the latest fixes and security enhancements, they won't alter your files.
 Then you can continue to benefit from the improvements and adopt only the changes you'd like.
 ![Shows a bowling lane with a ball rolling down the lane.
 The ball has an arrow with the word showing you.
 The gutter bumpers are raised and they have the words immutable files above them.](assets/immutable-files/bowling-file-immutability.png "bowling-file-immutability")
 As illustrated in the picture above, immutable files are not stopping you from playing the game.
 They just stop you from hurting your performance and keep you in the lane.
 This method allows us the few very key features: